 - Stevens, Kathryn (2016).
 From Herodotus to a “Hellenistic” world?
 The eastern geographies of Aristotle and Theophrastus.
 In New Worlds out of Old Texts: Developing Techniques for the Spatial Analysis of Ancient Narratives.
-Barker, E., Bouzarovski, S., Pelling, C. & Isaksen, L. Oxford University Press.
+Barker, E., Bouzarovski, S., Pelling, C. & Isaksen, L. Oxford: Oxford University Press.
 121-152.

 - Stevens, Kathryn (2014).
 The Antiochus Cylinder, Babylonian Scholarship and Seleucid Imperial Ideology.
 Journal of Hellenic Studies 134: 66-88.

 - Stevens, Kathryn (2013).
 Secrets in the Library: Protected Scholarship and Professional Identity in Late Babylonian Uruk.
 Iraq: Journal of the British Institute for the study of Iraq 75: 211-253.

 - Stevens, Kathryn (2012).
 Collations to the Antiochus Cylinder (BM 36277).
 N.A.B.U. nouvelles assyriologiques brèves et utilitaires 2012(2): 35, 46-47.